-An electronic drum set is ideal for budding drummers taking their first steps with the instrument, and with the trickle down of top features from high-end electronic kits, the best electronic drum sets for kids have become far more advanced, inspiring and fun to play than ever before.
+An electronic drum set is the ideal tool for budding drummers taking their first steps with the instrument.
+These days, with a wide array of features that have trickled down from higher-end electronic kits - from learning tools to the quality of sounds - the best electronic drum sets for kids are more advanced and inspiring than ever before.

-Learning the drums is majorly gratifying, particularly for kids and beginner drummers.
+Learning the drums is majorly gratifying, particularly for kids and learner drummers.
 Hit a drum pad and it makes a sound, and most people can pick up a basic drum beat with ease.
-However, acoustic drum kits are extremely noisy, so a parent- and neighbour-friendly electric drum set with a set of headphones is the ideal choice.
+However, acoustic drum kits are extremely noisy, so a parent-and neighbour-friendly electric drum set with a set of headphones is the ideal choice.

 - Need sticks?
 These are the best drumsticks for every type of drummer

-- Explore the best headphones for monitoring your e-kit
+- Explore the best studio headphones for monitoring your e-kit

 - The best Roland electronic drum kits

-For the uninitiated, a beginner electronic drum set consist of a series of rubber trigger pads, representing tom toms, snare drum, cymbals and bass drum.
+For the uninitiated, a starter electronic drum set consists of a series of rubber or mesh trigger pads, representing tom toms, snare drum, cymbals and bass drum.
 Pads are mounted to a rack, along with bass drum and hi-hat pedals on the floor.
 Everything connects to a module which contains a selection of sounds which trigger each time a pad is struck with a drumstick.
-Sounds can be heard either through headphones or a separate amplifier.

 - The best electronic drum sets for more advanced drummers